 1: I am in fifth grade.
 Mom and I are driving home from church.
 I debate whether now is the time to ask a question that’s been on my mind.
-My palms sweaty and I have a lump in my throat because I know that the question I want to ask is considered inappropriate.
+My palms sweat and I have a lump in my throat because I know that the question I want to ask is considered inappropriate.
 I do not know how or why I know this, but I do. *deep breath* “Mom- what’s a boner?”

-2: I am in middle school.
+2: I am in high school.
 Mom made me wait until I was “older” to read her Danielle Steele novels and the time has finally come.
 As I devour the book, I feel an unfamiliar sensation.
 I know that I cannot tell anyone and try to hide my reaction for fear that someone else will know what I’m feeling just by looking at me.

 3: I am a senior in college and just finished my first yoga class.
 I leave class sore but completely blissed out.
 I realize that only one other experience makes me feel quite that good.
 I go home smiling.

 4: I am in my mid-20s.
 I just attended my first sex positive conference.
 Once home, I write more in two days than I have in months.
 I am turned on in so many ways: creatively, sexually, and spiritually.
 I realize that sexual energy is just one manifestation of the vitality inside each of us.
 The realization humbles and inspires me.
 “Freedom in pleasure” takes on a much bigger meaning.